FOR THOSE WHO ARE UNFAMILIAR WITH THE MBTI®

 What is it?

-It is now used worldwide and has been translated into a
+It is now used worldwide and has b been translated into a

 number of different languages.

-By understanding and valuing the differences between types, individually and in a group setting, we come to appreciate what each can bring.
-There are many applications of the MBTI®: it is certainly a tool of development and personal/spiritual growth, as it can take us into what Jung called “the shadow-side of the personality”.
-Excellent too for team building, coaching, leadership, change and stress, communication and can help in conflict resolution.
+By understanding and valuing differences between types, individually and in a group setting, we come to appreciate what each can bring.
+There are many applications of the MBTI®: it is first and foremost a tool of self-development and awareness, as it can take us into what Jung described as the “shadow-side of the personality”.

-Ann O’Sullivan offers a basic introduction to the MBTI® on a 1:1 basis, with sessions lasting from 1½ hours currently at a cost of £50 per hour (including materials).
-Workshops can be tailored to meet the needs of specific groups/organisations.
+Ann O’Sullivan offers a basic introduction to the MBTI® on a 1-1 basis, with sessions lasting 1 to 2 hours and include materials.